CodeYourFuture/JavaScript-Core-1-Challenges/challenge-cowsay-one/readme.md

 const cowsay = require("cowsay");
 ```

 And log a cow to the console that says "I require a package".
 Look, I have set values for the eyes and tongue.
 How have I done that?
-Make a prediction.
+Have a guess first before you look in the code.

 ```js
 console.log(